ramaswamy-s/Healthcare-Fraud-Detection-using-Clustering-Technique/README.md

 Use the "Healthcare Fraud Detection - Feature Engineering.R" Script to inspect
 - the data cleaning and feature engineering process

-Use the "Healthcare Fraud Detection - Feature Engineering.R" Script to inspect
+Use the "Healthcare Fraud Detection - Clustering On Improved Features.R" Script to inspect
 - additional feature engineering
 - principal component analysis
 - K-means clustering to find anomalies